Using lattice chiral effective theory to study pi-pi scattering: Chiral Effective Theory and The Linear Sigma Model

 \subsection{Particle Identifications}

-In our theory, the explicit symmetry-breaking term $\alpha\phi_0$ ensures that the $O(4)$ symmetry will be broken in such a way that $\phi_1$, $\phi_2$, and $\phi_3$ correspond to the pseudo-Goldstone bosons.
+In our theory, when there is no explicit symmetry breaking ($\alpha=0$), the $O(4)$ symmetry can be spontaneously broken.
+The symmetry can break along any direction, described by some linear combination of the four fields.
+We may simply redefine the fields so that the direction of symmetry breaking lies along $\phi_0$.
+Then $\phi_0$ will have a non-zero vacuum expectation value, while all the other three fields will still have a vacuum expectation value of 0, respecting a reduced $O(3)$ symmetry.
+These three fields correspond to massless Goldstone bosons.
+When we add in explicit symmetry breaking ($\alpha\neq 0$), the explicit symmetry-breaking term $\alpha\phi_0$ ensures that the $O(4)$ symmetry will be broken in such a way that $\phi_0$ takes on the non-zero vacuum expectation value without the need for redefinition.
+This means the fields $\phi_1$, $\phi_2$, and $\phi_3$ correspond to the pseudo-Goldstone bosons.
+As long as $\alpha$ is small, their masses will be small.
 Therefore, these fields are identified as pions.
 The remaining degree of freedom is the sigma field $\sigma=\phi_0-\langle\phi_0\rangle$, where $\langle \phi_0\rangle$ is the vacuum expectation value of $\phi_0$.
 The sigma degree of freedom disappears in the $\lambda\to\infty$ limit, although the theory will still contain an associated resonance.